Hanene-Mansour/Keras-CNN-cats-vs-dogs-image-classification/README.md

 The Dogs vs. Cats is a classic problem for anyone who wants to dive deeper into deep-learning.
 The classifier is based on a rather simple CNN architecture and achieved a test accuracy of **94.84 %**.
 * You can find a link provided by microsoft to the dataset used in ths project [here](https://www.microsoft.com/en-us/download/details.aspx?id=54765) .
-* You can find a link to the code output, including history logs and model weights [here](https://github.com/mohamedamine99/Keras-CNN-cats-vs-dogs-image-classification/tree/main/model) .

 ## Model performance:
 ### Validation accuracy and loss